Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Department Queensland Department of Education.

-distance education Education provided where students and teachers are not regularly in the presence of each other for that purpose but communicate with each other in writing, by print or by electronic means, as defined under the Education (General Provisions Act) 2006, Schedule 4.
+Distance education Education provided where students and teachers are not regularly in each other's presence for that purpose but communicate with each other in writing, by print or by electronic means, as defined under the Education (General Provisions Act) 2006, Schedule 4.
 A school must be accredited to offer distance education as a mode of delivery, as defined under the Education (Accreditation of Non-State Schools) Regulation 2017, section 12.

-enrolment verification The function of verifying Census data relating to an accredited school by an authorised person.
-The auditor, as appointed by the Board, is to hold a reasonable assurance that Census data is not materially misstated, in accordance with Australian Auditing and Assurance Standards.
+Enrolment verification The function of verifying Census data relating to an accredited school by an authorised person.
+The authorised person, as appointed by the Board, is to hold a reasonable assurance that Census data is not materially misstated, in accordance with Australian Auditing and Assurance Standards.

 ESL English as a Second Language, also known as EAL/D (English as an additional language or dialect).

-FTE Full-Time Equivalent.
-The fraction of a full-time workload that a part-time student undertakes.
+FTE Fullitime equivalent (The fraction of a full-time workload that a part-time student undertakes)

 Instructions Instructions for completing School Survey Data for Non-State Schools - Queensland.

-isolated zone An isolated zone shown on a map in the Instructions for completing School Survey for Non-State Schools - Queensland 2019.
-Refer to the Education (Accreditation of Non-State Schools) Regulation 2017, section 27(4).
+Isolated zone An isolated zone shown on a map in this document - refer to the Education (Accreditation of Non-State Schools) Regulation 2017, section 27(4).

 Minimum period (MP) also Minimum Period Full-time (MPF) For full-time students, 11 Days.
 Refer to the Education (Accreditation of Non-State Schools) Regulation 2017, section 29(2).